mlayan/RabiesScopingReview/README.md

 Full text is available [here]().

-Supplementary materials are available [here](https://mlayan.github.io/RabiesScopingReview/).
+Supplementary materials are available in a user-friendly [website](https://mlayan.github.io/RabiesScopingReview/).

 # Abstract